Understanding our entry requirements

 Minimum entry requirements

-If you are a widening access student who is eligible for a Plus flag, you will be guaranteed a place as long as you meet – or are predicted to meet – your programme’s minimum entry requirements, including specific grades in any required subjects.
+If you are a widening access student who is eligible for a Plus flag, you will, for the majority of degrees, be guaranteed a place as long as you meet – or are predicted to meet – your degree’s minimum entry requirements, including specific grades in any required subjects.

 You can use our online checker to find out whether you are a widening access student.

-For many programmes we will expect you to have achieved your grades in specific subjects.
+For many degreeswe will expect you to have achieved your grades in specific subjects.

 In these cases, your qualifications must include the subjects listed at the grade that is specified in the degree finder, or higher.

 Some of our entry requirements state preferred subjects.
 While these subjects are not required for entry, your application will be given preference in selection if you have these qualifications.

 Some of our entry requirements state recommended subjects.
 While these subjects are not required for entry, they are good preparation for study.
 Your application will not be affected by whether or not you have these qualifications.